mebsd/mebsd.github.io/_code/php/network/ipcalc.md

   - programming
   - subnet
 ---
+# PHP IP Calculator: Coding with subnets and IP addresses

 Working with IP address and subnets in code is a day to day task for a network administrator.
-Say you have an IP and you need to find out if it&#8217;s part of a subnet, or what the network address is of a subnet, what&#8217;s the best way?
+Say you have an IP and you need to find out if it's part of a subnet, or what the network address is of a subnet, what's the best way?
 In the past I would reach for ipcalc (net-mgmt/ipcalc), a handy little tool for doing all sorts of calculations on IPs and subnets, but calling exec on a CLI tool and parsing the output is not exactly efficient.

 The truth is, working with IP addresses is pretty easy, with the right formular you can get any of information you need.
 In this post I am going to share a little PHP class with some of my favourite IP address calculation methods.
 Cue the PHP IP calculator.